The Farmer's Curst Wife: United States

 Lots of other version were collected in the United States.
 The Appalachian musicians Nimrod Workman, Horton Barker, Texas Gladden and Aunt Molly Jackson all recorded their own traditional versions of the song around the middle of the twentieth century.
 Elsewhere in the US, James "Iron Head" Baker and Ollie Gilbert had their versions recorded.
 Texas Gladden's 1932 recording can be heard online via the University of Virginia Library website.

-British Isles
+Britain

 A recording made by James Madison Carpenter of a male singer in Bampton, Oxfordshire in the 1930s can be heard on the Vaughan Williams Memorial Library website.
 Jimmy White of Whittingham, Northumberland was recorded singing the ballad in 1954, as was Alan Rogerson of nearby Wooler, Northumberland in 1958.
 Walter Pardon of Norfolk also recorded his traditional version.
 English versions such as that of George "Pop" Maynard which can be heard on the British Library Sound Archive website, include the whistling refrain that Cecil Sharp thought had been lost in Britain, albeit a different tune to the Ritchie version.
-A few Irish traditional singers were also recorded singing the song including Thomas Moran as well as a handful of Scottish singers.
+It has also been recorded by a handful of Scottish singers.